okcan/okcan/README.md

 📍 Based in Sydney | ⏰ UTC -12:00

 ---
-## 🔧 Events I will be talking about soon
+## 🔧 Events, I will be speaker soon

 - 📘 [Apidays Australia Platforms, products, and people: The power of APIs in the age of AI 29 - 30 October 2025 • MCEC, Melbourne]
 - 📘 [International Conference on Robotics and Artificial Intelligence - 31/12/2025 to 01/01/2026 in Newcastle,Australia]